 Long-term traineeships require a minimum commitment of 300 hours over a 9-month period.

 Competitive scholarships are available to qualified applicants with funding provided by the Maternal and Child Health Bureau.

-Trainees are eligible to apply for the Graduate Certificate for Leadership in Intellectual and Developmental Disabilities from the University of New Hampshire (separate application process through the UNH Graduate School).
+Trainees are eligible to apply for the Graduate Certificate for Leadership in Intellectual and Developmental Disabilities from the University of New Hampshire (separate application process through the UNH Graduate School) and additional coursework.